David Eugene Edwards

 David Eugene Edwards (born February 24, 1968) is an American musician.
-He is the lead singer of Wovenhand, and also the main songwriter and the principal musician on the recordings of the band.
-He is the former lead singer of 16 Horsepower.
-Their music contains elements of old-time, folk, punk, medieval, gypsy, Native American music, and most recently late 1980s and early 1990s Gothic Rock.
-Lyrically, it deals with pain, conflict, faith, and redemption, with Edwards' personal Christian beliefs influencing much of the lyrical imagery.
+He is the frontperson for 16 Horsepower (formed in 1992), Wovenhand (formed in 2001), and his solo project.
+Their music contains elements of old-time, folk, punk, medieval, gypsy, Native American music, and most recently late 1980s and early 1990s gothic rock.
+Lyrically, it deals with pain, conflict, faith, and redemption, with Edwards's Christian beliefs influencing much of the lyrical imagery.